The Leukaemia Foundation Welcomed Sabrina Abawi as our Light the Night Gold Lantern Ambassador for 2022

 “That fight that you have today, will only make you stronger for tomorrow.”

-On Friday, 30 September, Sabrina and the rest of the ‘Summer’s Light the Night’ team will be raising their gold lanterns to honour and remember their ‘golden girl’.
+On Friday, 30 September, Sabrina and the rest of the ‘Summer’s Light the Night’ team raised their gold lanterns to honour and remember their ‘golden girl’.

-"We are lighting the night in honour of my sister's bravery, strength and courage.
+"We light the night in honour of my sister's bravery, strength and courage.
 This night means that we get to remember Summer, and how beautiful she was inside and out."

-The Leukaemia Foundation will also be remembering Summer this Light the Night, and is honoured to have Sabrina represent all Australians who have lost a loved one to blood cancer as our Light the Night gold lantern ambassador for 2022.
+The Leukaemia Foundation remembered Summer this Light the Night and was honoured to have had Sabrina represent all Australians who have lost a loved one to blood cancer as our Light the Night gold lantern ambassador for 2022.

 Remember, it takes strength to make your way through grief, and please know that you are not alone.
 If you are experiencing feelings of grief, loss, or distress after reading this story, you can call 1800 620 420 to connect with a blood cancer support professional and access the Leukaemia Foundation’s grief and bereavement services, or you can send us an email at email@example.com.